Redesign Legacy Inspection App

 Pivot88 Inspection App

-In the early-stage meeting with stakeholders, we had concluded to design the new app base on Pivot88 app due to the much larger user base they have.
-Doing so can reduce re-training to the majority of current inspection app user.
-To overcome the challenge mention above, I follow the thought process below when designing the new inspection app.
+In the early-stage, we had concluded to design the new app base on Pivot88 app due to the much larger user base they have.
+Doing so can reduce re-training to majority of current user.
+To overcome the challenge, I follow the process below when designing the new inspection app.

-Since I am using Pivot88's design as base, a big part of the new inspection app resemble Pivot88 app.
-All I need to do was design a new set of UI that both Pivot88 & Tradebeyond existing inspection app can fit into.
-Click here to view the case study on how I establish the design system for the new inspection app, as well as other Tradebeyond's product.
+Since I am using Pivot88's design as base, most work lies in designing a new set of UI that both Pivot88 & Tradebeyond existing inspection app can fit into.
+Click here to view the case study on how I establish the design system for the new i nspection app, as well as other Tradebeyond's product.

 Key Design

-During the inspection process, there is a part where the inspector are required to log the measurement of the product at different POM (Point of Measurement).
-For instance a T-shirt, the inspector might need to check the sleeve length or the shoulder width.
+During the inspection, inspector needs to log the measurement of the product at different POM (Point of Measurement).
+For instance, the inspector might need to check the sleeve length or the shoulder width of a T-shirt.
 To do so, they first click on the cell of the POM they are measuring, an overlay will appear with the target value inputted.
 Then they can either change the value by clicking the "-" & "+" or click the arrow to move on to next cell.
-This existing design has some usability issues.

 The overlay cover the POM name which user complain about.